 1. If you don't have a food processor feel free to grate your cassava.
 Just don't cut it into cubes first.

 2. I rarely get fresh coconuts where I live so I have to improvise.

-3. Originally I thought the pan was too big for the pone I was making but the pone was about 1/2 inch in thickness and had the right about of crunch to it.
+3. Originally I thought the pan was too big for the pone I was making but the pone was about ½ inch in thickness and had the right amount of crunch to it.
 Next time I will try putting it into a loaf pan.